erikmartens/nearbyweather-issue-tracker/README.md

 > ❗️Please note that you need to supply your own OpenWeatherMap API key, in order to use the app.

+> ❗️Legacy source code for versions 2.2.1 and below is available [here](https://github.com/erikmartens/nearbyweather-legacy).

 NearbyWeather provides current weather information for for bookmarked weather stations, as well as nearby weather stations.
 The app uses the OpenWeatherMap API to download weather data.

 <p align="center">